The function of retinal pericytes in wet AMD

 Dr Mihaela Crisan - University of Edinburgh - £25,000

 This research project is investigating how abnormal blood vessel growth contributes to wet age-related macular degeneration (AMD).
-By studying a protein called CD248, the research aims to identify potential new ways to protect the retina and preserve vision.
+By studying candidate protein activity, the research aims to identify potential new ways to protect the retina and preserve vision.

 What is the problem?